duncpro/Jackal/README.md

 ### Using Jackal with JDBC
 In development/testing scenarios it's advantageous to use a locally hosted or in-memory database instead of an actual Aurora database.
 Among other advantages, using a JDBC database enables you to potentially work offline, save on AWS costs, and develop in a more transparent environment.
+Additionally, the included JDBC support provides an escape-hatch if you ever choose to move away from AWS/RDS.

 Jackal provides a second implementation of `RelationalDatabase` which wraps a standard JDBC `DataSource`.